Integration with External Web Service

-In the Toolbox panel, expand the category Integration > Web Services > Validate Phone Number.
+In the Steps panel, expand the category Integration > Web Services > Validate Phone Number.
 Using the reference created earlier, the platform has contacted the Check Phone Number web service and retrieved a list of available methods.
-Each method is represented as a component that can be dragged into a flow.
+Each method is represented as a component that can be dragged into a Flow.

 Next, configure the Phone Number field.
 Set the Mapping Type to Select Value for Phone Number, and select PhoneNumber [String].
 Click Done to save and close.

-In the example, it is desired present a form showing attributes of the phone number should the service return that the number is valid.
-Therefore, from the Toolbox panel, expand Forms [Interaction], and drag and drop a [Pick or Create Form] step into the workspace after the Check Phone Number step.
-Click on the form and select Pick or Create Form from the Properties panel.
+In this example, configure a Form to show attributes of the phone number should the service return that the number is valid.
+In the Steps panel, expand Forms [Interaction], and drag and drop a [Pick or Create Form] step into the workspace after the Check Phone Number step.
+Click on the Form and select Pick or Create Form from the Properties panel.
 Name the form "Display Phone Information" and click Create.

-Lastly, it is necessary to map the output of the of the Check Phone Number step to the input on the Display Phone Information form.
-Click on the Display Phone Information form and from the Properties tab, select Edit Input Mappings.
+Lastly, it is necessary to map the output of the Check Phone Number step to the input on the Display Phone Information form.
+Click on the Display Phone Information form, and from the Properties tab, select Edit Input Mappings.

 Drag and drop the value on the left to the respective input field on the right.
 Click OK when complete.

-Enter a phone number that is valid and click OK.
+Enter a valid phone number and click OK.